OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	See PII Subject in in ISO/IEC 29100:2011, also data subject (EC directive), consenter, PII Subject in NIST 800

 * **Explicit Consent**
 	 refers to explicit action taken by users which can be explicitly extended to an authoritative reference, scope, and sharing of personal information.
-   * Explicit, indicating the receipt shows both compliance with regulation and conformance with this specification.
+Which is required to make a compliance claim.
+   * Explicit, for conformance to the MVCR specification, as well as expicit for compliance to legal or authoritative policy, this receit format is used to map the regulation to technical scopes of user owned artefact.
+In this regard the specification can extend to maximum explicit and granular requirements for authorisation policy and technical scope.

-* ** Non-Explicit (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to, conformance and makes no legal compliance claims. and non-explicit consent or sensitive data consent.
+* ** Non-Explicit (includes self-asserted and externally defined consent type), MVCR Lite Mode demonstrates   receipt  conformance with the MVCR, but is limited to conformance, and makes no compliance claims, but can demonstrate conformance with MVCR using defined consent types.
+*

 ((editors Notes on us of explicit in this specification)
 * Explicit consent is comprised of the fields that are linked directly to an authoritative reference to ; consent regulation, privacy principles, other consent standards, or industry best practices.
 For example: United Kingdom Privacy Laws are used as a conformance example for this specification.
-* Explicit is also used to specify the action that a user makes to provide un-ambiguous consent, in that the action is an explicit consent action in that a box was ticked, or an 'I agree' button pressed.
+* Explicit is also used to specify the action that a user makes to provide un-ambiguous consent, the action can take the form of an explicit consent action in that a box was ticked, or an 'I agree' button pressed in relation to listed purpose category,
 * Explicit is also used in this specification for how purpose is explicitly specified,  each purpose, contains a set of data attributes, with an explicit consent preference, i.e.  a  single purpose with a single check box.
 * Explicit sharing this refers to stating that sharing of data for the above purpose categories takes place, the 3rd party it is taking place with, and the link to the contract in which the 3rd party has agreed to abide by this consent.
 * Explicit in this specification also refers to technical scopes, in that each scope is separately defined  as to be explicit)